-During the audit and assessment we identified no issues requiring a formal statutory recommendation under the Act.
-We have made one proposal for improvement (see Section 3).
-This represents good practice which should assist the Council in meeting its responsibilities for performance improvement.
+During the audit and assessment, we identified no issues requiring a formal statutory recommendation under the Act and no proposals for improvement.
+We made no proposals for improvement (see Section 3).
 Detailed observations on thematic areas are provided in Annex B.